How to Choose a Counsellor or Therapist: Essential Tips for You

 Now that we've covered the practical side of therapy options, let's delve into some important ethical considerations to keep in mind during your therapeutic journey.

-8. Ethical Considerations: Confidentiality and Boundaries
+8. Ethical Considerations: Confidentiality and Boundaries in the Therapeutic Relationship

 In any therapeutic relationship, certain ethical considerations must be prioritized.
 Two of the most important aspects are confidentiality in therapy and maintaining boundaries with clients.